atlasxomics/ATX_epigenomics/analysis/epigenomics_tutorial.md

 ### Build SeuratObjects

+To visualize our data spatially, we must create SeuratObjects.

 First, we create a new data frame from the ArchRProject cellColData matrix.
 This data frame will be used for the `meta.data` parameter of the `CreateSeuratObject`